 Where a customer is unhappy about the outcome of an appeal/tribunal decision, there are separate review procedures.
 These remain outside this policy and procedure and our jurisdiction.
 Where a customer is unhappy about the way we handle an appeal, we may deal with this under our complaints policy and procedure.
 An example could be a delay in preparing our submission to the Housing Benefit Appeals Service.

 If in doubt, we will record and investigate the complaint.
 We will encourage the complainant to clarify the full details of the complaint.
 This is so that we can properly address the issue.
 If we decide not to accept the complaint, we will give a clear explanation as to why.
 If possible, we will offer an alternative approach.

 We will log a complaint about a single service failure, for example, a missed refuse bag collection.
 We will deal with it promptly as a service request.
 This is without having to go through the complaints procedure.
 We will deal with a complaint about regularly missed refuse bags in accordance to the complaints procedure.
 If the complaint is about a noisy neighbour, we will pass this to our Environmental Health Section.
 They will deal with this as a service request.

 We will make a judgement on a case-by-case basis whether to look into an anonymous complaint.
 Normally, we will not investigate anonymous complaints.
 If we receive an anonymous complaint, it will not be possible for us to provide a response to that customer.

 To make a formal complaint:

-Assistance will be provided if customers need help in gaining access to any of these methods of contact.
+We will provide assistance if customers need help in gaining access to any of these methods of contact.

-A written or emailed complaint will be acknowledged within five working days.
-A complaint may not be accepted if it is believed to be vexatious, repetitious or is inappropriate in any other respect.
+We will acknowledge a written or emailed complaint within five working days.
+We may not accept a complaint if it is believed to be vexatious, repetitious, or is inappropriate in any other respect.

 Complaints about Councillors

-For information on making a complaint about a District Councillor or Parish Councillors for Eden District see standards of conduct in local government.
+See standards of conduct in local government for information on making a complaint about a District Councillor, or Parish Councillor for Eden District.